Michelle Wie West: LPGA membership (2009–2023)

 On August 29, 2010, she posted a three-shot win over a full field at the CN Canadian Women's Open, held at St. Charles Country Club in Winnipeg, Manitoba, for her second career professional victory.
 In her next LPGA event two weeks later, she finished second in the 54-hole P&G NW Arkansas Championship shooting 201 (−12) and losing to Yani Tseng by one stroke after giving up an overnight three-stroke lead.

 On April 19, 2014, Wie won her third LPGA Tour event – and her first in the United States – the LPGA Lotte Championship.
 She was four strokes behind Angela Stanford after 54 holes but shot a 67 to Stanford's 73 to win by two strokes.

 On June 22, 2014, Wie won her fourth LPGA Tour event and first major championship, the U.S. Women's Open.
 She was tied for the lead with Amy Yang after 54 holes at two-under-par.
 She double-bogeyed the 16th hole to fall within one shot of Stacy Lewis, but birdied the next hole and parred the last hole for a final round par-70 to win by two strokes over Lewis.
 The win, coupled with her second-place finish in the 2014 Kraft Nabisco Championship, resulted in her winning the inaugural Rolex Annika Major Award.
 In 2014, she was also named one of ESPNW's Impact 25.

-Wie will contribute to CBS Sports' multimedia golf coverage, including the Masters starting in 2020.
+Wie contributed to CBS Sports' multimedia golf coverage, including the Masters, in 2020.

-In May 2022, Wie West announced that she would be stepping away from the game following the 2022 U.S. Women's Open.
+In May 2022, Wie West announced that she would be stepping away from the game following the 2022 U.S. Women's Open, held at Pebble Beach Golf Links on July 6–9.

 Controversies

-From the beginning of her public career, Michelle Wie was the subject of controversy expressed by fans, media, peers, and other observers.
+From the beginning of her public career, Michelle Wie was the subject of controversy generated by fans, media, peers, and other observers.